School Info

 Using the data below, describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system.

-At McNab, we have the Walk to Read Model where from 8:15-8:45 each grade level (K-5) switches students based on RTI and Reading Deficiency Tier level.
-All Tier 3 students will receive their intervention in either Benchmark Advance intervention program or Reading Horizons programs.
-All Tier 3 students will have a reading endorsed teacher provide this intervention at least four times a week for 30 minutes.
+At McNab, we have the WIN (What I Need) Model where from 8:15-8:45 each grade level (K-5) switches students based on RTI and Reading Deficiency Tier level.
+All Tier 3 students will receive their intervention in either Benchmark Advance intervention program or Magnetic Reading programs.
+All Tier 3 students will have a reading endorsed teacher provide this intervention at least five times a week for 30 minutes.
 Tier 2 students will be instructed by the remaining teachers on the grade level team and will provide the appropriate intervention from our Reading Decision Tree document.
-Tier 2 students are grouped and divided by teacher based on their Benchmark Advance weekly/unit scores, iReady Diagnostic scores, and/or FAST scores and are instructed for 3 times a week for 20 minutes.
-The Walk to Read model is monitored in our weekly curriculum conversations with our leadership team.
+Tier 2 students are grouped and divided by teacher based on their Benchmark Advance weekly/unit scores, iReady Diagnostic scores, and/or FAST scores and are instructed 3 times a week for 20 minutes.
+The WIN model is monitored in our weekly curriculum conversations with our leadership team.

 School Report Card